 Targeted/Planned Enrollment Tables can be included in the Protection of Human Subjects section.

-Yes, it is expected that biographical sketches will be provided for RCDC scholars, other career development candidates, and pilot/exploratory study awardees identified in the application.
-These individuals should be considered as senior/key personnel within their respective core.
+Yes, biographical sketches may be provided for pilot/exploratory study awardees identified in the application.
+These individuals should be considered as senior/key personnel.

 No. According to NOT-OD-11-080 and its related Notices, information should not be included in appendices or sections lacking page limits as a way of circumventing page limits of other sections of the application.
 NIH may withdraw applications in egregious cases.

 As indicated in NOT-OD-00-004 , internet addresses or URLs should not be included in the application to convey information necessary for review.

 Applicants are encouraged to keep descriptions of first-year proposed PESs brief and limited to only the most consequential information.
 Applicants are encouraged to make maximum use of space within the PESC section, as well as other areas of the application, to convey relevant information about proposed PESs, provided that the information is appropriate for inclusion in such areas.
 Applications that do not adhere to the page and content limits of individual sections may be returned.

 There is no budget limit for Resource Cores themselves.
 Applicants may request as much as is available for Resource Cores after budgeting for all other OAIC components.
 However, there are budget limits on Developmental Projects, which must range between $35,000 and $70,000 in first-year direct costs.

 No. Subjects should be reported in the Inclusion Enrollment Report only if there is new contact with the subjects.

 No. Only human subjects enrolled as part of an OAIC-supported project should be reported.

 No. Competitive renewal applications must fit their progress reports within the Research Strategy page limits for each component.
 Applications that include progress report information in other sections may be sent back.